gvwilson/thirdbit/_posts/2023/2023-01-18-sdxjs-style-checker.md

 > Terms defined: abstract syntax tree, Adapter pattern, column-major storage, dynamic lookup, generator function, intrinsic complexity, Iterator pattern, linter, Markdown, row-major storage, walk (a tree).

+This chapter got me thinking about why Lisp-like languages such as Scheme have remained a niche interest despite computer scientists using them in introductory courses for several decades.
+These languages' distinguishing features are (a) their preference for recursion instead of iteration and (b) the fact that programs are explicitly represented as data structures (in this case, nested lists), which makes the kind of introspection and manipulation described in this chapter much easier.
+I firmly believe that recursion is harder for most people to wrap their heads around than loops, though I accept that true believers won't ever agree with me.
+What took me longer to realize, though, is that Lisp's homoiconic representation of programs as lists is irrelevant to most novices because *it solves a problem they aren't ready to worry about yet*.
+Looking over [*Software Design by Example*][sdxjs] now, I'm not sure it introduces challenges in the order that readers will be ready for;
+I'm going to have to think hard about this for the Python edition.

 [email]: mailto:gvwilson@third-bit.com
 [sdxjs]: {{'/sdxjs/' | relative_url}}
 [sdxjs_checker]: {{'/sdxjs/style-checker/' | relative_url}}